May: What to Do in the Desert Garden

 The list of what you should plant in May is a small one.

 Some plants should be planted in May.
-It’s an ideal time to plant cactus, agaves, and other succulents since warm soil temperatures encourage root development.
+It’s an ideal time to plant cactus, agaves, and other succulents since warm soil encourages root development.
 You can move agave pups and divide clusters of aloe now as well.

-May is the perfect time to plant summer annuals such as gaillardia, marigold, pentas, moss roses, sweet potato vine, vinca, and zinnia.
+May is a great time to plant summer annuals such as gaillardia, gomphrena, pentas, moss roses, sweet potato vine, vinca, and zinnia.

-While you “can” continue to plant native or desert-adapted trees, shrubs, ornamental grasses, and perennials, planting now is not ideal and I do not recommend it.
+While you “can” continue to plant native or desert-adapted trees, shrubs, ornamental grasses, and perennials, planting now is not ideal, and I don’t recommend it.

-There’s not enough time for plants to get acclimated and establish new roots, and summer is just too darn stressful for new plants.
+There’s not enough time for plants to get acclimated and summer is just too darn stressful for new plants.

 But if you do plant in May, be sure to give your new plants some extra TLC.
-Learn the steps you can take to minimize planting stress and get your plants off to the best possible start in our article 6 Steps for Successful Spring Planting.
+Learn how to minimize planting stress and get your plants off to the best possible start in our article 7 Steps for Successful Spring Planting.

 Adjust Your Watering Schedule Mid-Month